galencheu/galencheu/README.md

 - 👀 I’m interested in data science, statistics, nature, and travel.
 - 🌱 I’m currently learning data analytics and data science, and interested in collaborating on projects.
 - ✍️ I primarily use Python, R, SQL, Tableau, and SAS.
+- 🏫 I am a student a Johns Hopkins University pursuing a Master of Science in Data Analytics and Policy degree.
 - 💻 I am also a Data Analyst at Stanford University

 <!---